-The U.S. Department of State is pleased to announce the annual competition for the Fulbright Visiting Research Award 2023-2024.
-The grant is for non-degree, post-doctoral research for Singapore citizen or Permanent Resident university faculty, think tank researchers, and professionals conducting non-degree or post-doctoral research to enhance academic and professional expertise in the United States in collaboration with American academics and/or field experts.
+The U.S. Department of State is pleased to announce the annual competition for the Fulbright Visiting Research Scholar Award 2024-2025.
+The grant is for non-degree, post-doctoral research for Singaporean citizen or permanent resident university faculty, think tank researchers, and professionals conducting non-degree or post-doctoral research to enhance academic and professional expertise in the United States in collaboration with American academics and/or field experts.
 The Fulbright award allows recipients to pursue a particular field of study and develop leadership that promotes better understanding between the United States and Singapore.
-Research will be conducted between September 1, 2023 and May 31, 2024 for a duration of 3-4 months.
+Research will be conducted between September 1, 2024 and May 31, 2025 for a duration of 3-4 months.
 The award will cover round trip international airfare on an American carrier, settling in and living expenses, and a book or resource allowance.

 Preferred Fields of Research

-- Preference given to full-time lecturers, assistant professors, associate professors, or full professors with at least five years professional experience at Singapore universities or other institutions of higher education.
-Grantees are expected to continue to teach in Singapore upon their completion of the program.
+- Preference given to full-time lecturers, assistant professors, associate professors, or full professors with at least five years professional experience at Singaporean universities or other institutions of higher education.
+Grantees are expected to continue to teach in Singapore upon completion of the Fulbright program.

 - Individuals from non-profit organizations, especially in the areas of social services, with doctoral degrees or equivalent professional training or experience, are eligible to apply.

 - Preference given to applicants who have not had recent extensive experience in the United States, that is, more than a six-month continuous sojourn within the last five years.

 - Applicants selected for a Fulbright award are required to submit a Medical History & Examination Report before their grants can be finalized.

 |October 9, 2023||Competition opens.|